Functional Literacy in School Education

 What Is Functional Literacy?

-Functional literacy is the ability to use fundamental skills in reading, writing, numeracy, and information analysis to solve everyday tasks.
+What is functional literacy in education?
+It is the ability to use fundamental skills in reading, writing, numeracy, and information analysis to solve everyday tasks.
 Unlike traditional literacy, functional literacy is focused on the practical application of knowledge.
-It encompasses the ability to analyse data, critically evaluate information, and make decisions that are essential for both personal and professional life.
+It includes the ability to analyse data, critically evaluate information, and make decisions that are essential for both personal and professional life.

 There are several levels of functional literacy: